A Reduction of Input/Output Logics to SAT: rio: Case Study

 The implemented reasoning methods are now applied to a motivating case study originating from a ruling of the German federal constitutional court (\emph{Bundesverfassungsgericht}, BVerfG) limiting the jurisdictional competence of the Court of Justice of the European Union (ECJ) in the context of a bond buying programme of the European Central Bank (ECB).\footnote{ Decision of May 5, 2020, 2 BvR 859/15.
-See \url{http://www.bverfg.de/e/rs20200505_2bvr085915en.html}.} The case study is translated and suitably adapted from earlier work~\citep{ASR23}.

-In 1993, in the \emph{Maastricht decision}\footnote{BVerfG NJW 1993, 3047 ff.
-(3057).
-See also BVerfG NJW 2009, 2267 ff. for a continuation of the ruling (\emph{Lisbon decision}).}, it was stated that the ECJ must distinguish between interpreting the law within the treaties and its application that goes beyond the limits covered by treaty law.
-If, consequently, a methodologically incorrect distinction is made in this respect, the national BVerfG need not follow the ECJ's decision.
-In general, however, it is accepted that the ECJ has superiority over national decisions with respect to interpretation and application of treaty law.
+See \url{http://www.bverfg.de/e/rs20200505_2bvr085915en.html}.} The ruling illustrates a major difference in the understanding and application of European norms, in particular the German BVerfG accuses the ECJ of having omitted a key step within its legal process.
+However, following the standard reading of legal terminology, the fundamental laws governing the work of the ECJ prohibit the ECJ from undertake exactly this step.
+Even more, the German BVerfG has made it clear in prior rulings that it acknowledges the fundamental principles that underlie this prohibition.
+The application of rio for studying this conflict (to some extent) is presented in the following case study.
+It is translated and suitably adapted from earlier work~\citep{ASR23}.

-A brief summary of the decision's context is as follows: Following a constitutional appeal about the legitimacy of the bond buying programme of the ECB the BVerfG, within the scope of a preliminary ruling procedure (\emph{Vorabentscheidungsverfahren}), calls upon the ECJ to provide an interpretation of the relevant treaty law.
+A brief summary of the decision's context is as follows: Following a constitutional appeal about the legitimacy of the bond buying programme of the European Central Bank the BVerfG, within the scope of a so-called preliminary ruling procedure (\emph{Vorabentscheidungsverfahren}), calls upon the ECJ to provide an interpretation of the relevant treaty law.
 The ECJ decides that the bond buying programme of the ECB does not conflict with treaty law.
-Then, remarkably, the national BVerfG does not follow the ECJ as it contains, according to the BVerfG, significant methodical errors so that it cannot (and indeed must not) follow its decision.
+Then, remarkably, the German BVerfG does not follow the ECJ as it contains, according to the BVerfG, significant methodical errors so that it cannot (and indeed must not) follow its decision.